 At &Beyond Phinda Private Game Reserve near South Africa’s eastern coast, a team of scientists is reintroducing Temminck’s ground pangolins to the local ecosystem.
 In December 2020, a wild pangolin pup was born in the region for the first time in decades—all thanks to this work!

 At Phinda, you have the option of going out with the program’s ecological monitors to check on reintroduced animals.
 In addition to viewing a pangolin, you may have the opportunity to help out with a pangolin health check—for example, by holding the pangolin as the team checks its weight.
 This sample itinerary includes a visit to Phinda.

 In northern South Africa, you have a good chance of seeing the elusive Temminck’s ground pangolin if you stay at the Tswalu Kalahari Reserve and opt to shadow researchers there.
 Tswalu works closely with the African Pangolin Working Group (APWG), aiding with research and conservation.

-In the Serengeti, staying at Namiri Plains Camp in the Serengiti’s isolated Soit Le Motonyi region offers your best bet for seeing pangolins there.
+In the Serengeti, staying at Namiri Plains Camp in the park’s isolated Soit Le Motonyi region offers your best bet for seeing pangolins.
 (And if you miss out on pangolins, you are pretty much guaranteed to see high numbers of cheetahs and many of the Big Five.)